Rick Astley discography

-His second studio album, Hold Me in Your Arms, was released in November 1988.
-It peaked at number 8 on the UK Albums Chart and number 19 on the US Billboard 200.
-The lead single, "She Wants to Dance with Me" was Astley's first single which he wrote himself and became a worldwide top 10 hit.
-In Europe, "Take Me to Your Heart" and "Hold Me in Your Arms" were released as the next singles.
-"Giving Up on Love" was released as the second single off the album in the US and Canada and was later released in some countries of continental Europe as the fourth and last single off the album and a cover of The Temptations' "Ain't Too Proud to Beg" was released as the third and last single in the US and Japan.
+Astley's second studio album, Hold Me in Your Arms, was modesty successful when compared to its predecessor.
+Released in November 1988, it has since been certified gold in the US and platinum in the UK.
+The album peaked at number 8 on the UK Albums Chart (scoring three top ten singles there) and number 19 on the US Billboard 200 (scoring one top ten single).
+The lead single, "She Wants to Dance with Me" became a hit, reaching the top ten or top twenty in various countries worldwide.
+In Europe, "Take Me to Your Heart" and "Hold Me in Your Arms" were released as the second and third singles, respectively.
+"Giving Up on Love" was released as the second single in the US, reaching #38.
+It was later released in some countries in Europe as the fourth and final single off.
+A cover of The Temptations' "Ain't Too Proud to Beg" was released as the third and last single in the US and Japan, becoming a minor US hit, peaking at #89.

-His third studio album, Free, was released in March 1991.
+Astley's third studio album, Free, was released in March 1991.
 It peaked at number 9 on the UK Albums Chart and number 31 on the US Billboard 200.
 It was his first album not to be produced by the noted production team of Stock Aitken Waterman.
-It gave Astley another hit single in the ballad "Cry for Help" which became a Top 10 in both the UK and US.
-Further singles "Move Right Out" and "Never Knew Love" were less successful.
+The album featured one single that became a top ten hit in the US and the UK, "Cry for Help".
+Two additional singles, "Move Right Out" and "Never Knew Love" were less successful.

-His fourth studio album, Body & Soul, was released in September 1993.
-It peaked at number 185 on the US Billboard 200.
-Two singles were released from the album "The Ones You Love" and "Hopelessly".
-After this album, Astley left the music business behind for several years and released no new material until 2001.
-It is estimated that by retirement at the end of 1993 Rick Astley had sold approximately 40 million records.
+Astley's fourth studio album, Body & Soul, was released in September 1993.
+It peaked at number 185 on the US Billboard 200 but failed to chart in the UK.
+Two singles were released from the album, "The Ones You Love" and "Hopelessly", however, both singles failed to reach the top twenty in the US or UK.
+After this album, Astley left the music business for several years and released no new material until 2001.